• Menu

 Blue Mesa Reservoir Gunnison County Colorado

 U.S. Route bridge over Blue Mesa Reservoir, west of Gunnison.
-Photo: Jeffrey Beall
+Photo by: Jeffrey Beall

 Recreation

-• Gunnison National Forest is is located both east and west Highway 50 with multiple roads that allow primitive camping.
-The road out to Waunita Hot Springs has camping along the road, before and after the ranch.
+• Gunnison National Forest is located both east and west of Highway 50 with multiple roads that allow primitive camping.
+The road out to Waunita Hot Springs has camping, before and after the ranch.
 The road then continues over an old mountain pass to Pitkin.
 Camping can also be found further east on Highway 50 along the Monarch Pass.

-• During winter, visitors and locals go skiing on the Crested Blue Mountain Resort or the Monarch Ski Area.
-Locals learning the sport can do so in town at Cranor Hill, weather pending.
+Skiing – During winter, visitors and locals go skiing on the Crested Blue Mountain Resort or the Monarch Ski Area.
+Locals learning the sport can do so in town at Cranor Hill, weather permitting.
 The resort opens seasonally only if enough natural snow has fallen in time.

 Accommodations